English Cocker Spaniel: Working Cockers

 This breed, like many others with origins as working dogs, has some genetic lines that focus on working-dog skills and other lines that focus on ensuring that the dog's appearance conforms to a breed standard; these are referred to as the "working" (or "field-bred") and "conformation" strains, respectively.
 After World War II, Cocker Spaniels bred for pets and for the sport of conformation showing increased enormously in popular appeal, and, for a while, was the most numerous Kennel Club registered breed.
 This popularity increased the view that all Cockers were useless as working dogs.
 However, for most dogs this is untrue, as even some show-bred Cockers have retained their working instinct.

 Today, this breed is experiencing a resurgence in usage as a working and hunting dog.
 Dogs from working lines are noticeably distinct in appearance.
 As is the case with the English Springer Spaniel, the working type has been bred exclusively to perform in the field as a hunting companion.
 Their coat is shorter and ears less pendulous than the show-bred type.
 Although registered as the same breed, the two strains have diverged significantly enough that they are rarely crossed.
 The dogs that have dominated the hunt test, field trial and hunting scene in the United States are field-bred dogs from recently imported English lines.
 Working-dog lines often have physical characteristics that would prevent them from winning in the show ring.
 This is a result of selecting different traits than those selected by show breeders.
 The longer coat and ears, selected for the show ring, are an impediment in the field.
 Cuban authorities train and use English Cocker Spaniels as sniffer dogs to check for drugs or food products in passengers' baggage at Cuban airports.

-Skills

-A field-bred cocker spaniel is first and foremost an upland flushing dog.
-In performing this task there are some skills the dog must be trained to perform.